CycloneDX/guides/MBOM/en/0x10-Introduction.md

 ## Design Philosophy and Guiding Principles

-Some guiding principles influencing the design of the formulation include:
+Some guiding principles influencing the design of formulation schema include:

+* Assure the capture of general manufacturing processes, including those related to producing components against security and compliance standards.
-* Capture key elements of a typical Continuous Integration and Continuous  Delivery (CI/CD) processes used to produce and release software and hardware products.
+* Capture key elements of a typical Continuous Integration and Continuous  Delivery (CI/CD) processes used to release and produce software and hardware products.
+* Leverage patterns and semantics from workflow management and CI/CD tooling.

 ## Defining Software Bill of Materials